-Next, there is a fine line between not quite done and not crispy vs done and crispy vs burnt.
-Since all microwaves are a little different and thickness of your cut will effect cooking time, a little experimenting is suggested.
+Next, there is a fine line between not quite done and not crispy vs. done and crispy vs. burnt.
+Since all microwaves are a little different and thickness of your cut will affect cooking time, a little experimenting is suggested.

 Cut on the thinnest setting on your mandolin.
 If you have crazy ninja knife skills, you can do this by hand but wash off any blood from cutting yourself.

 Cut a piece of parchment paper to fit your microwave turntable (Or fold the corners under if you’re lazy).
 Give it a light spray of PAM.

 Spread the chips on the paper not overlapping.
 Give them a light spray of PAM.